aiven/devportal/docs/products/opensearch/concepts/opensearch-vs-elasticsearch.rst

 The v1.0 release of OpenSearch should be very much similar to the Elasticsearch release that it is based on and Aiven encourages all customers to upgrade at their earliest convenience.
 This is to ensure that your platforms are in a position to continue to receive upgrades in the future.

-To start exploring Aiven for OpenSearch, check out the `Get Started with Aiven for OpenSearch® <../opensearch/getting-started>` .
+To start exploring Aiven for OpenSearch®, check out the :doc:`Get Started with Aiven for OpenSearch® <../getting-started>`.

 -----